Starting a Business

 Partnership

 A partnership can be a good option if you're going into business with other people.
 Partnerships involve two or more people, sometimes friends, family, or old coworkers.
 These structures often have lower financial burdens than a sole proprietorship because partners can share investments in the company.
-Like sole proprietorships, partnerships can be low risk—a partnership does not have to be registered with the state and is established as soon as commerce occurs.
+Like sole proprietorships, partnerships can be low risk—a partnership does not have to be registered with the state and is established as soon as commerce occurs (a formal Partnership Agreement can still be beneficial, even if not required.).

 Partnerships might also be financially beneficial for some businesses, depending on the stage that your company is at.
 Unlike a corporation, which pays businesses taxes separate from its owner, partnership taxes are paid on a partner’s personal income tax via pass-through taxation.
 Depending on the size of your business, this rate can sometimes be lower than corporate taxes.